coolishbee/universal-sdk-unity/README.md

 # Universal SDK for Unity

-The Universal SDK for Unity provides a modern way of implementing Social Login APIs.
+The Universal SDK for Unity provides a modern way of implementing InApp Purchase and Social Login APIs.
 The features included in this SDK will help you develop a Unity game with an engaging and personalized user experience.

 ## Overview